AloXado320/splitscreen-multiplayer/README.md

-# Project Ultra 64 Mario Bros.
+# Ultra 64 Mario Bros.

 - This repo aims to combine Splitscreen and Single Player with the ability to select Mario or Luigi.